New York City College of Technology: Library

 The college hired its first library director in 1957.
 The current college library building went up around 1987.
-In 2012 the library staff adopted an open-access policy to make its members' professional research publicly accessible online.
+In 2012, the library staff adopted an open-access policy to make its members' professional research publicly accessible online.

 Campus

-City Tech occupies nine buildings within Downtown Brooklyn's Tech Triangle, MetroTech BID and DUMBO.
+City Tech occupies seven buildings within Downtown Brooklyn's Tech Triangle, the MetroTech Business Improvement District, and DUMBO.
 College Administration and Offices, the Ursula C. Schwerin Library, the School of Professional Studies, and the School of Arts & Sciences are primarily based in a complex formed by the Namm, Library (formerly Atrium), General, and Pearl buildings in MetroTech (300 Jay Street).
-The School of Technology & Design is primarily based in Voorhees Hall in DUMBO with Graphic Arts based in the MetroTech Complex.
+The School of Technology & Design is primarily based in Voorhees Hall in DUMBO.

-A supertall skyscraper designed by Renzo Piano, which would have been known as City Tech Tower and contain 65 floors for the college and 600 units of housing, was proposed, but scrapped.
+A supertall skyscraper designed by Renzo Piano—which would have been known as City Tech Tower, with 65 floors for the college and 600 units of housing—was proposed, but scrapped.